inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/211-using-map-composer.rst

     properties in the panel on the right.

 11. Click the :guilabel:`Font` button.
 Change the text size to 18 and make it bold.
-Change the alignment to center.
+Change the alignment to :guilabel:`Center`.
 Lastly, add the following text, or create your own:

 .. image:: /static/training/beginner/qgis-inasafe/image261.*
    :align: center